Don't throw away marks. Here are 8 needless mistakes you shouldn't make in your HSC English exams.

 Jotting down a brief essay plan will give your essay focus and make it clear where each paragraph is going.
-This is key to achieving high marks and will prevent you from wasting time by writing paragraphs that don’t contribute to your argument.
+This is the key to achieving high marks and will prevent you from wasting time by writing paragraphs that don’t contribute to your argument.

 This is an important one.
-During the two exams you have 2 hours to answer three sections. this works out to 40 minutes per section with some extra reading time.
+During the two exams, you have 2 hours to answer three sections. this works out to 40 minutes per section with some extra reading time.
 Students should allow themselves 35 minutes per section.
 This will allow you 5 minutes up your sleeve per section.

 Students writing from memory usually fail to adequately address the question.
 This relates back to the first point.
 A pre-written essay will never directly address a question for an exam.
 You must Instead, focus on memorising quotations, techniques, and their effects to craft them into a sustained argument!

 The new syllabus reduces scope for students to memorise responses as it wants students to understand what they have been taught and apply their knowledge rather than show their rote learning skills.